FortressOS/hakurei/options.md

-Whether to enable userns within the sandbox\.
+Whether to enable user namespace\.